For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 This is a milestone release, for use at your own risk.
 Upgrades between milestone releases (or from a milestone release to a GA release) are not supported.
 Significant development changes take place in milestone releases and you may encounter compatibility issues, such as data format changes that require attention in addition to the usual procedure of running mysql_upgrade.
 For example, you may find it necessary to dump your data with mysqldump before the upgrade and reload it afterward.
+(Making a backup before the upgrade is a prudent precaution in any case.)

 During data directory initialization or upgrade, MySQL now creates a